-- 32 ounces cream cheese room temp
+- 32 ounces cream cheese room temperature

-- 16 ounces sour cream room temp
+- 16 ounces sour cream room temperature

-- 3 whole eggs room temp
+- 3 whole eggs room temperture

 - 2 teaspoons vanilla extract

 - 18 packets stevia I like mine not too sweet- you can go up to 24 if you choose.
 Additionally, this works out to 3/4 cup of sugar.

-- tablespoon butter to grease pan**
+- 1 tablespoon butter to grease pan**